Elementary school (grades K-5) · Doral, FL

 How many students attend Doral Academy?

 Doral Academy has 1,091 students enrolled.
-It is a elementary school in DORAL, FL.
+It is an elementary school in Doral, FL.

 What is the student-teacher ratio at Doral Academy?